Thalyta99/HR-Business-Analysis/README.md

 - Day shift is dominant; evening shift has gender balance
 - Most employees have 5–9 years tenure

-## 📁 Preview or Download the Dashboard
+## 📁 Preview or Download the Dashboards

 You can view the full Power BI report:

 > 🔗 [View Power BI Report (.pbix)](https://github.com/Thalyta99/HR-Business-Analysis/blob/main/HR-Business-Analysis.pbit)
 > To view this file, download and open it using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).

+You can also view a full explanation of the project in [PDF](https://github.com/Thalyta99/HR-Business-Analysis/blob/main/HR-Analytics-Explanation.pdf)

 ## 🛠 Technologies Used